enzuru/home/README.md

 # My home directory

-This is my home directory on GNU Guix with various dotfiles, config files, and scripts.
+This is my home directory on GNU Guix with Lisp code, various dotfiles, config files, and scripts.

 ## Supported platforms